 How do you design your garden's landscape?

-Starting from scratch with landscaping ideas can feel daunting, but there are a few simple steps to make the process more manageable.
-You'll have the plot of your dreams in no time.
+Designing a landscaping scheme can feel daunting, but there are a few simple steps to make the process more manageable.
+With these tips, you'll have the plot of your dreams in no time.

 - First, you'll need to measure your space and draw up a plan.
 Jot down any large features that are going to stay – perhaps existing trees or a patio, for example.
 Also, note which areas get the most sun throughout the day, areas that are more overlooked, and any spots which have different soil types – this will help you plan what goes where.

 - Next, think about how you want to use your space.
 Perhaps you're brimming with family garden ideas, maybe you want an outdoor kitchen, or perhaps you want to grow your own crops.
 Map them out on your plan, starting with the larger, most important details and working down to smaller features.

 - Think about how you want to define your zones, perhaps with fences or screens, and add pathways into your plan too so you can get from place to place easily.